AnuragReacts/AR-Music-App/README.md

 ## How it works?
-User gets to choose which instruments or vocals of a song to listen to and which one to ignore simply by showing the corresponding markers in the camera.
+* User gets to choose which instruments or vocals of a song to listen to and which one to ignore simply by showing the corresponding markers in the camera.
-Images of corresponding instruments on markers are digitally superimposed using marker-based AR.
+* Images of corresponding instruments on markers are digitally superimposed using marker-based AR.
-Only the instruments(markers) detected by the camera will be played, and rest will be muted.
-All 4 markers combined makes the whole song.
+* Only the instruments(markers) detected by the camera will be played, and rest will be muted.
+* All four markers combined makes up the whole song.